History Files

 10th century BC

 According to Thucydides, the arrival of the more warlike Oenotri and Opici in northern Calabria triggers the migration of the Elymi, Itali, and Siculi into the 'toe' of Italy and onto Sicily.
-Antiochus of Syracuse, writing around 420 BC, confirms this.
+Antiochus of Syracuse confirms this when he writes around 420 BC.

 mid-8th century BC